 2 tsp preserved lemon rind, finely minced

-1. In a heavy skillet warm the olive oil over medium heat.
+1. In a heavy 10-12 inch skillet warm the olive oil over medium heat.
 When fragrant add the onions and cook for 3-5 minutes.
 Add the peppers and cook for 5-7 minutes more or until everything is softened and lightly browned.
 Add garlic and spices and cook for 2-3 minutes more, stirring more frequently.
-Add the remaining tomatoes, tomato paste, shio koji, and preserved lemon and cook, stirring occasionally, for another 10-15 minutes or until noticeably thicker, like pasta sauce.
+Add the tomatoes, tomato paste, shio koji, and preserved lemon and drop the heat to medium-low.
+Cook, stirring occasionally, for another 10-15 minutes or until noticeably thicker, like thin pasta sauce.
 Taste and adjust for sweetness, salt, and heat.

 3. Garnish and serve with toasted bread (I prefer sourdough) and green zhoug* (optional, but this cilantro-laden Yemeni hot sauce is a great match, Yemen has a delicious version of shakshuka as well that is more of a scramble).